 Monarch Reports Its First Quarter Results

-/EIN News/ -- MONTRÉAL, Nov.
-11, 2022 (GLOBE NEWSWIRE) -- MONARCH MINING CORPORATION (“Monarch” or the “Corporation”) (TSX: GBAR) (OTCQX: GBARF) reported its results today for the first quarter ended September 30, 2022.
+MONTRÉAL, Nov.
+11, 2022 (GLOBE NEWSWIRE) -- MONARCH MINING CORPORATION ("Monarch" or the "Corporation") GBAR GBARF reported its results today for the first quarter ended September 30, 2022.
 Amounts are in Canadian dollars unless otherwise indicated.

 Summary of financial results